2025 U.S. Open PGA Online Betting

 2011 |

 It was thought that no one would challenge record set by McIlroy in 2011 but Koepka equaled the mark in 2017.
-McIlroy and Koepka did the unthinkable and shot 16-under par.
+McIlroy and Koepka did the unthinkable and shot 16-under par in a U.S. Open.

 Join BookMaker Sportsbook and get the best PGA Golf Odds and Golf Articles on the Web, along with sports betting lines, promotions and prop bets for all major sporting events around the world.